 Adobe’s gentle acquisition

 Adobe acquired Magento in 2018 to “strategically position themselves to deliver contextualized commerce experiences to help their customers transform into experience business”.
 The transition was a perfect blend of services and products offering, making the whole process feel more like an evolution, if you may.
-It was beautifully depicted in the amazing wallpaper of Adobe + Magento, which you can download from here.
+It was beautifully depicted in the amazing wallpaper of Adobe + Magento shown below.